 Use only the manufacturers recommended transmission fluid.
-Refer to "Fluids, Lubricants, and Genuine Parts" under Section 8.
+Refer to "Fluids, Lubricants, and Genuine Parts" in this section for the correct fluid type.

 Check the fluid level by removing the fill plug.
 The fluid level should be between the bottom of the fill hole and a point not more that 3/16 in (4.7 mm) below the bottom of the hole.